Final report for GS23-275

 Project Information

 This project aims to assess the effectiveness of biochar, a type of charcoal produced through pyrolysis, on soil health and crop productivity in South Georgia.
 The study will use biochar at different rates (0, 5, 10, 15, and 20 tons/acre) in combination with organic (poultry litter) or inorganic (conventional) fertilizers.
 The objective is to quantify the effect of these treatments on soil health and yield using standardized monitoring protocols.
-The study will also analyze the impact on plant growth and development, including the root system, plant mass, tomato fruit yield and quality, as well as the microbial activity of the soil.
+The study will also analyze the impact on plant growth, including plant height and stem diameter, as well as tomato fruit yield and quality, and the microbial activity of the soil.

 By combining biochar with poultry litter, it is hypothesized that biochar will enhance nutrient retention, thereby reducing nutrient runoff.
 Additionally, the presence of biochar may also reduce the negative environmental impacts associated with poultry litter alone.
-The project will evaluate the response of the biochar to soil chemical, physical, and biological properties, including soil health pH, organic matter content, microbial activity, nutrient uptake, and potential for toxic metal accumulation.
+The project will evaluate the effects of the amendments on soil chemical and biological properties, including pH, organic matter content, microbial activity, nutrient availability and retention in the soil, and potential for toxic metal accumulation.

-The project utilizes locally sourced byproducts, biochar from the paper mill industry, and poultry litter from Georgia's broiler production, the largest commodity industry in South Georgia.
+The project utilizes locally sourced byproducts, including biochar from pine forestry byproducts and poultry litter from Georgia's broiler production.
+A key component of this project is an economic benefit-cost analysis to determine the profitability of these practices for growers.
 The findings from this research will be shared with farmers to enhance best practices, improve crop management, and address environmental challenges.
-The results are expected to contribute to the sustainability of southern agriculture by improving profitability, sustaining ecological quality and enhancing the quality of life for farmers, ranchers, and rural communities.
+The results are expected to contribute to the sustainability of southern agriculture by improving profitability, sustaining ecological quality, and enhancing the quality of life for farmers and rural communities.

 Objective 1

-Quantify the effect of biochar at different rates in combination with organic (poultry litter) and inorganic (conventional) fertilizers on soil health and fertility by measuring physical, chemical, and biological soil parameters and nitrogen mineralization in the tomato crop.
+Quantify the effect of biochar at different rates in combination with organic (poultry litter) and inorganic (conventional) fertilizers on soil health and fertility by measuring chemical and biological soil properties and nitrogen availability.

 Approach

-- Established the researched plots for tomatoes and applied different biochar rates (0, 5, 10,15, 20 tons/acre) combined with poultry litter or conventional fertilizer, targeting a nitrogen rate of 220 lbs./acre.
+Establish researched plots for tomatoes and apply different biochar rates (0, 5, 10, 15, and 20 tons/acre) combined with poultry litter or conventional fertilizer, targeting a nitrogen rate of 225 lbs/acre.

-- Collect soil samples at the season’s beginning, middle, and end to analyze physical, chemical, and biological properties such as rooting depth, aggregate stability, pH, EC, organic matter content, and microbial activity.
+Collect soil samples at the season’s beginning, middle, and end to analyze chemical and biological properties such as pH, Cation Exchange Capacity (CEC), organic matter content, and microbial activity (via CO₂ burst and active carbon).

-- Collect weekly soil samples of the different treatments to track the nitrogen mineralization.
+Collect soil samples biweekly from the different treatments to track total inorganic nitrogen (TIN) availability and retention.

 Outcome Expected

-- Determine the impact on soil health and fertility of biochar at different rates.
+Determine the impact of different biochar rates and fertilizer sources on key soil health and fertility indicators.

-- Quantify the effect of nitrogen mineralization in the different treatments
+Quantify the effect of the treatments on nitrogen availability in the soil.

-- Provide recommendations and rates for optimal crop growth and health.
+Provide recommendations on amendment rates for optimal soil health.

 Objective 2

-Evaluate the effects of the different treatments on crop yield, vegetable quality, plant compounds, plant growth, and foliar development.
+Evaluate the effects of the different treatments on plant growth, mortality, crop yield, and fruit quality.

 Approach

-- Monitor plant growth and development (n=10) by monthly measurements of the stem diameter and height.
+- Monitor plant growth (n=10) by measuring stem diameter and height at the conclusion of the growing season.

 Outcome Expected

-- Identification of the most effective treatment for increasing crop yield, quality, and nutrient content
+Identification of the most effective treatment for increasing crop yield and quality.

-- Improved understanding of the impact of biochar and fertilizer combinations on plant growth and development
+Improved understanding of the impact of biochar and fertilizer combinations on plant growth and resilience.

 Objective 3